User Needs

 What tools or methods work best to uncover user needs?

-To best uncover user needs, designers should use a combination of tools and methods.
-Conduct interviews and surveys to gather direct insights from users about their preferences and experiences.
-Perform observational studies, such as usability testing, to watch users interact with a product and identify unarticulated needs.
+To uncover user needs best, designers should be sure to use a combination of tools and methods.
+So, conduct interviews and take surveys to collect direct insights from users about their preferences and experiences.
+Perform observational studies—such as usability testing—to watch users interact with a product and notice unarticulated needs of theirs.
 Use analytics and data analysis to spot patterns in how people use the product; these offer clues about their needs.
 This mix provides a full picture of user needs.

 Watch as User Experience Strategist and Educator William Hudson explains the significance of user research and various methods involved.